IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 specified in this document is ".pcap".

 On Windows and macOS, files are distinguished by an extension to their filename.
-Such an extension is technically not actually required, as applications should be able to automatically detect the pcap file format through the Magic Number field in the File Header, as some desktop environments other than the default ones of Windows and macOS do.
+Such an extension is technically not actually required, as applications should be able to automatically detect the pcap file format through the Magic Number field in the File Header, as some desktop environments other than those of Windows and macOS do.
 However, using name extensions makes it easier to work with files (e.g. visually distinguish file formats) so it is recommended - though not required - to use .pcap as the name extension for files following this specification.

 Please note: To avoid confusion (such as the current usage of .cap for a